 The most similar module to sortedcontainers is skiplistcollections given that each is implemented in Python.
 But as is displayed below, sortedcontainers is several times faster and provides a richer API.
 Often the pure-Python implementation in sortedcontainers is faster even than the C-implementation counterparts.
 Where it lacks, performance is generally on the same magnitude.

 Because sortedcontainers is implemented in pure-Python, its performance depends directly on the Python runtime.
-SortedContainers was primarily developed, tested and benchmarked on CPython 2.7, specifically build:
+A runtime performance comparison is also included with data from popular runtimes.

 A couple final notes about the graphs below.
 Missing data indicates the benchmark either took too long or failed.
 The set operations with tiny, small, medium, and large variations indicate the size of the container involved in the right-hand-side of the operation: tiny is exactly 10 elements; small is 10% of the size of the left-hand-side; medium is 50%; and large is 100%.
 The sortedcontainers module uses a different algorithm based on the size of the right-hand-side of the operation for a dramatic improvement in performance.